If you have lost trust money/property due to dishonesty or fraud by a lawyer, you may be eligible to claim back that money from our Fidelity Fund.

 - A lawyer might also ask you to deposit money into their trust account to pay for future legal fees.

-A lawyer's trust account is not the same as their own business bank account.
+A lawyer's trust account is not the same as their own business or office bank account.

 Who can claim?